prtkgpt/questdb.io/docs/reference/sql/select.md

 ```

 :::tip
-Whenever possible, it is recommended to perform arithmetics `outside` of
+Whenever possible, it is recommended to perform arithmetic `outside` of
 aggregation functions as this can have a dramatic impact on performance.
 For
 example, `min(value/2)` is going to execute considerably slower than
 `min(value)/2` although both alternative will return the same result